open-sauced/docs/docs/contributing/introduction-to-contributing.md

 6. Ensure the test suite passes.
 7. Make sure you address any lint warnings.
 8. If you improve the existing code, please let us know in your PR description.
 9. A PR description and title are required.
-The title is required to begin with: "feat:" or "fix:"
+The title is required to begin with "feat:" or "fix:"
 10. [Link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
 Unsolicited code is welcomed, but an issue is required to announce your intentions.
 PRs without a linked issue will be marked invalid and closed.

 _**Note for maintainers**: All pull requests need a label to assist automation.
 See the [template](https://github.com/open-sauced/open-sauced/blob/HEAD/.github/release-drafter.yml) to guide which labels to use._